villevaltonen/dev-notes/javascript/react/hooks.md

 ### useState

-- the hook method has to be imported from react-package
+- The hook method has to be imported from react-package
 - useState returns an array, where first element is the value and the second one is the handler
-- components which use hooks, have to start with upper case
+- Components which use hooks, have to start with upper case
-- must be in the function/component body
+- Must be in the function/component body
-- remember to use an arrow function e.g. in button for events, because otherwise the function will be invoked as soon as component renders, not on click or whatever event is used
+- Remember to use an arrow function e.g. in button for events, because otherwise the function will be invoked as soon as component renders, not on click or whatever event is used

 ```javascript
 // "random text" is the default value